RedBloodCell1/my_portfolio/README.md

 CSS:

 Lets actually study css. i will write what i know about something with my own sentence.
 Okay nevermind, im gonna learn about css in css video one day.

+Day 3: 1 Hour 53 minute of study

+Okay at this point idk what im learning xdd.
+Actually its all just css css css css and css.
+Well thats how front end works most of the time.

+Okay i spent like 30 minutes to try making my image smaller.
+XDDDDDDDDDDD. i just use padding. thats all. man studying is "fun"

+What i learned:

+- I learned about animation.
+You name the animation and use **@keyframes "animation name"** to set the animation up

+- I learned about how CSS IS REALLY IMPORTANT TO MAKE A GOOD LOOKING WEBSITE XDDD.